anurawat01/opensourcecode/README.md

 # opensourcecode
-This is the intern task, in which i have implemented user authentication  restful api like signup, login, profile, profileupdate using nodejs, express, mongodb using jwt
+This is the intern task,
+in which I have implemented user authentication restful api like signup, login, profile, profileupdate using nodejs, express, mongodb using jwt.